For Developers

 File.WriteAllBytes("preview." + doc.ThumbnailExt, doc.Thumbnail);

-string json = doc.ToJson();The raw container
+string json = doc.ToJson();STEP files

 For lower-level access, CompoundFile parses the OLE Compound File container directly - enumerate